marcuswestby/Stroke_Report/README.md

-# Generate the final report
+# Makefile Contents

 `makefile`
--contains rule for building final report
+- contains rule for building final report
+- contains rule for building descriptive report
+- contains rule for building graphical report
--contains rule for cleaning output
+- contains rule for cleaning output
--contains rule for synchronizing package library
+- contains rule for synchronizing package library

+# To generate the final report

--type "make" in the terminal to generate descriptive, graphical, and final report
+- type "make" in the terminal to generate the final report

 # Code Description